Casablanca Cathedral, Casablanca

 Casablanca Cathedral, Casablanca (must see)

-As long as the French ran the show in Morocco, a Catholic cathedral in Casablanca was not inconceivable.
-The cathedral was not officially a cathedral anyway.
-It was never the seat of a bishop.
-Although it certainly was big enough.
-So, it was officially a church, properly known as the Church of the Sacred Heart of Jesus.
+As long as the French ran the show in Morocco, a grand Catholic church in Casablanca was not inconceivable.
+The building commonly called a cathedral was never technically one, as the city has never been the seat of a bishop.
+Yet its scale and prominence earned it that popular name.
+Officially, it was the Church of the Sacred Heart, conceived to serve the city’s sizeable Catholic community during the French Protectorate.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Casablanca.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.